MicheleBosio99/ReclaimHumanity/Reclaim_Humanity/Documents/GameDesignDocument.md

 ## DEADLINES:
 - Before 20/10/23 > First Game Design Document Version: must contain most of the game main mechanics explained;
-- Before 22/10/23 > Initial game development divided among the group, must be finalized for what is possible (animations and other are impopssible without final sprite).
+- Before 24/10/23 > Initial game development divided among the group, must be finalized for what is possible (animations and other are not without final sprite).
 Splitting as follows:
     - Michele: Finding tilesets, first map of biomes drawn, with collisions correctly set;
     - Iacopo: first main character implementation, his movements and collisions.
 Animations not possible until we don't have the final sprites to deal with;
     - Anastasia: first implementation of the prefab that will generate enemies, with main stats which are health, actions set and damage.
 Also enemies spawn rules could be defined;